 It’s the process of selecting and balancing ingredients to meet specific nutritional goals (e.g. high protein, low sugar) while maintaining taste, texture, and regulatory compliance.

-Q3.
-How do you formulate a product for “high protein” or “low sugar”?
+How do you formulate a product for “high protein” or “low-sugar”?

 Use high-protein ingredients (e.g. protein isolates, legumes) or low-sugar sweeteners, and ensure final nutritional values meet claim thresholds per 100 g or serving.

-Clean-label means avoiding synthetic additives, artificial colors or preservatives — using simple, recognizable ingredients while keeping food safe and palatable.
+Clean-label means avoiding synthetic additives, artificial colours, or preservatives, using simple, recognisable ingredients while keeping food safe and palatable.

 Because nutrition claims must meet legal standards, ingredient choices must comply with food regulations, and labels must reflect accurate nutritional information.